 There is an additional $10 fee per ticket for sunset.
 If you purchase your tickets on site at the Edge tickets are $2 more than the online prices.

-The Edge is also included on the C3 NYC City Pass.
+The Edge is also included on the C3 NYC City Pass, the GO Explorer Pass, the New York Sightseeing Pass, and the New York Pass.

 PRO TRAVEL TIP: I recommend purchasing your tickets online in advance, especially if you will be visiting on weekends, during the busy summer months, or over a holiday.
 Sunset tickets get snatched up the fastest and these need to be reserved well in advance of your visit.